CalthorpeAnalytics/uf-fe-takehome/README.md

 You will have 72 hours to complete upon receiving this exercise.
 Should you have any questions, please contact <tim.cull@urbanfootprint.com>

+When done, please submit your exercise by simply zipping up your project and emailing it back to the recruiter.

 We expect that this exercise should take roughly two hours to complete.
 If you find it is taking significantly longer, please get in touch because there may have been some miscommunication or misunderstanding that we'd like to rectify!

 If you fork our repo, please make sure to make it private so other candidates can't see your solution!